enriqueescobar-askida/SqlServerProfiler/README.md

 # SqlServerProfiler
 Sql Server Profiler allows to read *XML exported files from MS SQL Server Profiler *TRC files.

 Those trace files can have fields filtered using bash *NEW.XML files.

 Those light files can be opened using MS Excel and be saved as *NEW.XLS files.

-Sql Server Profiler allows also to read reagular *XLS result files from Sql queries.
+Sql Server Profiler allows also to read reagular *NEW.XLS result files from Sql queries.

+SqlServerProfiler can read *NEW.XLS files into a a data frame to start treatment in R.

 This also does the graphics and all for static objects on the data base.

 # R Session Info

 ## R Version info
 R version 3.3.0 (2016-05-03)

 Platform: x86_64-w64-mingw32/x64 (64-bit)

 Running under: Windows >= 8 x64 (build 9200)

 ## Locale list
 - LC_COLLATE=English_United States.1252
 - LC_CTYPE=English_United States.1252
 - LC_MONETARY=English_United States.1252
 - LC_NUMERIC=C
 - LC_TIME=English_United States.1252

 ## Base packages
 - stats